glycerine/gosimnet/README.md

 string-as-address design (skipping DNS and ports) might be that there is no guard against a user accidentally simulating their host being in two physical places at once by mistake.
+Rules to enforce conventions about which endpoint has which string can be easily added if their need becomes apparent.

 ---
 Author: Jason E. Aten, Ph.D.